designing portfolios

 Then, when you come into your interview, bring the book that you wrote with you so that the interviewer can look at it.

-What do I do when I have a lot of artifacts from my classes in LiveText Portfolio and my faculty portfolio reviewer just told me I only need one artifact per principle?
+What do I do when I have a lot of artifacts from my classes in LiveText Portfolio and my faculty portfolio reviewer just told me I only need two artifacts per principle?

-1. Pick your favorite document for each Principle.
+1. Pick your favorite documents for each Principle.
 This should be the strongest artifiacts that shows you acheived proficiency on that principle.
 That is the one you should paste in.

 2. Go to the Principle, and click on the “edit” button for “Interpretation of the Principle.”
 Type what you were already planning to type for this.